NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/MpreviewDevelopmentOfAStreamlinedSlicerModuleForManualImageAnnotation/README.md

      If there are specific steps that you could not complete then you can describe them here, too. -->

 1. I have made some UI changes to the module from feedback from Nadya and Andrey.
-2. I tested out two Slicer extensions CaseIterator and SegmentationReview
+2. I tested out two Slicer extensions CaseIterator and SegmentationReview, waiting for Flywheel instance to test FlywheelCaseIterator
+3. I was able to get multiple users to try the module, and fixed some of the errors they found
+4. I also demo'd the module and received very useful feedback
+5. Next week I will make a PR so the latest version of mpReview can be used, and later submit it as a separate extension

 # Illustrations